jinghuazhao/INF/README.md

 <p align="center"><img src="doc/circos.svg"></p>

-The plot highlights trans-pQTLs and associate causal genes; the extent of association can be seen from the inner scatter plot whose ceiling for -log10(P) is set to be 150.
+The diagram highlights trans-pQTLs and their likely causal genes; the significance levels of association can be seen from the inner scatter plot whose ceiling for -log10(P) is set to be 150.